2020. What a year. Through December, results will be released for students across Australia.

 We’re here to help you as much as we can.
 If you’re trying to work out what to do or how to order your preferences, feel free to ask on our general university section of the forums.
 We have a small army of past, current and future students willing to provide their insights and advice.
 Plus, we have specific sections for a whole range of universities, and you can ask your questions there, too.

-Again, congratulations on getting through, and commiserations if you’re feeling unhappy with your results.
+Again, congratulations on getting through, and stellar work if you’re feeling happy with your results.
 We’ll be here to help you through the next part of your journey. 👊